 Indiana Code 20-51 and Indiana Code 6-3.1-30.5 create a School Scholarship and School Scholarship Tax Credit Program.
 Funding for scholarships come from private, charitable donations to qualified scholarship granting organizations (SGOs).
 Donors (individuals or corporations) are eligible to take advantage of a 50% tax credit.
-While there are no limits on the size of qualifying contributions to an SGO, the entire tax credit program has a limit of $16.5 million for the state fiscal year ending June 30, 2022, which has increased to $18.5 million for the state fiscal year ending June 30, 2023.
+While there are no limits on the size of qualifying contributions to an SGO, the entire tax credit program has a limit of $17.5 million for the state fiscal year ending June 30, 2022, which has increased to $18.5 million for the state fiscal year ending June 30, 2023.
 The total credits awarded to date are posted on the Indiana Department of Revenue’s (IDOR's) School Scholarship Credit webpage.

-Both the Indiana Department of Revenue (IDOR) and IDOE have adopted rules to implement the program.
+Both the Indiana Department of Education (IDOE) and Indiana Department of Revenue (IDOR) have adopted rules to implement the program.
 The IDOE has created an application and agreement for certification as a scholarship granting organization.
 An organization that seeks certification as an SGO must submit the application and agreement as well as documents that establish eligibility under applicable statutes and rules.
 The application and supporting documentation should be submitted as a single pdf to firstname.lastname@example.org.
 The required documents must include: